Toeplitz Momentary Symbols: definition, results, and limitations in the spectral analysis of Structured Matrices: Conclusions

-{ Finally, we mention that {in many recent works \cite{matrix_less_block, matrix_less}, under specific hypotheses on the generating function $f$, it is possible to give an accurate description of the eigenvalues of $T_n(f)$ via an asymptotic expansion of the form} and the functions $c_k(\theta)$ can be approximated by so-called matrix-less methods.
-We highlight that in the Hermitian case, we have $c_0=f$ and the subsequent functions $c_1,c_2,\ldots$ can be seen as part of the momentary singular value symbol $f_\textsc{m}$.
-In the non-Hermitian case, we have the approximated $c_0=\mathfrak{f}$, and the subsequent functions $c_1,c_2,\ldots$ can be seen as part of the momentary eigenvalue symbol $\mathfrak{f}_\textsc{m}$.
-Then, efficient and fast algorithms can be designed for computing the singular values and eigenvalues of $T_n(f)$ (plus its possible block, and variable coefficients generalizations) and this will be investigated in the future. }
+\end{linenomath*} and the functions $c_k(\theta)$ can be approximated by so-called matrix-less methods.
+We highlight that in the Hermitian case, we have $c_0=f$ and the subsequent functions $c_1,c_2,\ldots$ can be seen as part of the momentary singular value symbol $f_n$.
+In the non-Hermitian case, the situation is much more involved and the approach can be successful only in specific well selected cases, which deserve a careful study.
+Then, efficient and fast algorithms can be designed for computing the singular values and eigenvalues of $T_n(f)$ (plus its possible block, and variable coefficient generalizations) and this will be investigated in the future. }